-Let’s say your household uses a number of appliances one night between 6pm and 6:30pm which consume 4 kilowatt hours (kWh) of electricity, which is equivalent to 8kW over an hour.
+Let’s say your household uses a number of appliances one night between 6pm and 6.30pm which consume 4kWh of electricity, which is equivalent to 8kW over an hour.

 So, your demand charge for that month will be: